mjjstockman/hull-college/README.md

 [Back to top ⇧](#Hull-College)
 ## Typography

-Typespiration.com was used to find complimenting Google Font pairings, with the following decided upon:
+[Typespiration](https://typespiration.com/) was used to find complimenting [Google Font](https://fonts.google.com) pairings, with the following decided upon:

 - Headings: Roboto Condensed, with a fallback of sans-serif.
 - Body: Poppins, with a fallback of sans-serif.

 [Back to top ⇧](#Hull-College)
 # Features
-## Hero Image
+## Navigation and Header

 The navigation bar allows the user to easily select which area of the site they wish to view.
 It will be located at the top of the site as this is common practice and is the area where most users eyes will be initially drawn to.
 It will be 'sticky', meaning it will stay at the top of the users screen even when they scroll the site.
 This is because the site is a one page design and it is essential for the user to always be able to navigate the site wherever their current position.
 When a link is hovered over it becomes underlined to help the user confirm they are about to select the relevant link.
 The underline remains once selected and the relevant navigation link is highlighted when the site is scrolled.